FrankPfattheicher/RefCheck/README-2016.md

 RefCheck
 =========
-A checker for .NET solution nuget references.
+A checker for VisualStudio solution project references.

 Working on large VisualStudio solutions with lots of projects can lead to a mess of external references.